 CalPERS uses custom mortality tables to best fit the patterns of mortality among its members.
 These custom tables are derived using CalPERS' membership data for all funds.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
+The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.

-The actuarial assumptions used in the June 30, 2016, valuation were based on the results of an actuarial experience study for the period from 1997 to 2011.
+The actuarial assumptions used in the June 30, 2017, valuation were based on the results of an actuarial experience study for the period from 1997 to 2015.